6 tips for entrepreneurs considering crowdfunding during challenging economic times

 Did you know that there are as many as 375 crowdfunding platforms in North America?
 That’s a lot!
 As you do your research, you’ll typically find campaigns falling into these four categories:

 - Rewards based crowdfunding including sites like Kickstarter and Indiegogo

 - Donation based crowdfunding including GoFundMe and Facebook fundraising

 - Debt based crowdfunding including FundThrough and Lending Loop

 - Equity based crowdfunding associated with programs like Dragons Den, Shark Tank and FrontFundr

 Look for a platform that aligns with your values and what you’re trying to accomplish.
-Also, take note of what the fee is to participate (some crowdfunding sites like BoostR are waiving fees for a period of time).
+Also, take note of what the fee is to participate.
 No matter what platform you decide to use, you have to drive your own traffic there—and that takes a lot of hard work.